epfl-ada/ada-2024-project-databrewers/README.md

 ---

+## Task 4: Sentiment Analysis

+Examining textual reviews helps understand subjective aspects of beer preferences and their associations with seasons and events.

+- **Word Frequency Analysis:** Identified the most frequent words in reviews across all data.
+- **Ambiguous Words:**
+        - Analyzed ambiguous words to classify them as positive or negative based on associated ratings.
+        - Manually tested ambiguous word classifications using 100+ reviews, removing words misclassified more than 20% of the time.
+- **Seasonal and Event Associations:**
+        - Identified words linked to specific seasons (e.g., "fresh" and "light" for summer).
+        - Highlighted words associated with cultural events (e.g., "July" for Independence Day).
+- **Comparison with Ratings:**
+        - Compared word frequency with the six metrics (taste, aroma, palate, appearance, overall rating, review count) to find correlations.
+        - Analyzed changes in word usage and sentiments across seasons to highlight evolving trends.

+---

-## Task 4: Develop a Recommendation Model Based on Season and Events
+## Task 5: Develop a Recommendation Model Based on Season and Events
 This task aims to create a "time fresco" that suggests the ideal beer for each season or festivity, offering a visually engaging guide for both industry professionals and enthusiasts.

-- **Seasonal and event-based preferences:**
-    - Identify the most popular beer styles and their corresponding ratings for each season.
-    - Analyze the influence of major cultural events, such as Oktoberfest and Christmas, on beer ratings and preferences.
-    - Investigate changes in beer consumption patterns during specific holidays and events.
-- **State-based insights integration:**
-    - Incorporate regional trends by identifying the most popular beer styles in each state based on average ratings and review counts.
-    - Explore correlations between beer style preferences and state-specific factors, such as climate or cultural influences, to refine recommendations.
-    - Develop visualizations (e.g., heatmaps or bar charts) to represent beer preferences and ratings across states, highlighting clusters with similar preferences.
-- **Recommendation model construction:**
-    - Build a recommendation model that takes into account the time of year, location, and significant events.
+- **Recommendation model construction:** Build a recommendation model that takes into account the time of year, location, and significant events.

 ## Proposed timeline